Fall 2015 Enrollment

-PLU is deeply committed to helping students discern their vocation, and to helping students turn that calling into a career that leads to financial independence, professional achievement, and personal fulfillment.
-A PLU education prepares students to succeed by building intellectual skills and connections with outstanding opportunities for hands-on research, internships, volunteering and careers with some of the world’s leading companies and nonprofit organizations.
-While there are many ways to measure the return on investment of a college degree, PLU believes in preparing students for lasting success.
+PLU is deeply committed to helping students discern their vocation and follow their calling to a career that leads to financial independence, professional achievement, and personal fulfillment.
+A PLU education prepares students to succeed by building intellectual skills and connections with outstanding opportunities for hands-on research, internships, volunteering, and careers with some of the world’s leading companies and nonprofit organizations.
+While there are many ways to measure the return investment of a college degree, PLU believes in preparing students for lasting success.

 PLU’s Career Connections Center connects students and employers with quality internship experiences that open doors to professional opportunities.
-Bridging classroom learning and the professional workplace, academic internships are a meaningful way to discover vocation, explore career goals, and gain a competitive edge in the job market.
-Career Connections maintains an opportunity board with hundreds of internships, on- and off-campus paid positions, state work study positions and volunteer opportunities.
+Bridging the gap between classroom learning and the professional workplace, academic internships are a meaningful way to discover vocation, explore career goals, and gain a competitive edge in the job market.
+Career Connections maintains an opportunity board with hundreds of internships, on- and off-campus paid positions, state work study positions, and volunteer opportunities.

 PLU 2014 Post Graduation Outcomes

-- Within six months following the completion of a PLU degree, 62% of graduates were employed full time compared to a national average of 43%; 24% were accepted into graduate school compared to 21% nationally; 3% were unemployed compared to a national average of nearly 22%; 13% were volunteering compared to a national average of 5%; and 2% were in military service compared to a 3.3% national average.
+- Within six months following the completion of a PLU degree, 62% of graduates were employed full time (compared to a national average of 43%); 24% were accepted into graduate school (compared to 21% nationally); only 3% were unemployed (compared to a national average of nearly 22%); and 13% were volunteering (compared to a national average of 5%).
 More data on PLU graduate outcomes can be found here.

-- Among PLU alumni, 65% reported that their major was very related to their career.
+- Among PLU alumni, 65% reported that their career was related to their major.